 When it comes to packing my outfits I always check the weather of where I’m going.
 Packing with this in mind makes the task so much easier.
 If there’s a possibility of rain, yes I might get a bit wet, but at the end of the day it’s just a bit of water, there’s no need for me to bring an entire rain outfit and an umbrella!

 If I’m going on a trip any longer than a weekend I find it best to lay my chosen outfits out.
 This helps me to visually organise as well as see where I can mix and match items.
-If I’m in love with an item and it can double up its purpose then I pack it, if not, it stays behind!
+If an item can double up its purpose then I pack it, if not, it stays behind!

-I also always bring a few pieces of my favourite jewellery with me as it’s an easy way to dress up my outfits.
+I always like to bring a few pieces of my favourite jewellery with me as it’s an easy way to dress up my outfits.
 My favourite piece right now is my Delicate Balance Necklace in Onyx & Gold from Ettika.
 Soooooo pretty!
-I find the best way to pack my jewellery is in a pill container, with every item separated there’s no chance of them getting tangled.
+I find the best way to pack my accessories in my portable jewellery organiser.
+It’s lightweight and has separate compartments for each item so nothing ever get’s tangled.

-And then when it comes to actually packing, I use the rolling technique.
+When it comes to actually packing, I use the rolling technique.
 This technique is great!
-It compresses the clothing making it easier to stack and pack into tiny sections of your bag.
+I can’t believe I ever pack any other way.
+By rolling your items it compresses the clothing, making it easier to stack and pack into tiny sections of your bag.

 If you’re anything like me, you love to be organised!
 I like to know where everything is and I like to group alike items together.
 Packing cubes are great for this!
 If you haven’t already tried them, then I highly recommend you do.